transdigiware/blockchain/glossary.md

 ## LevelDB
 {: #glossary-leveldb}
-A key-value store that is an option for the state database for Enterprise Plan networks, along with CouchDB.
+A key-value store that can be used as an option for the state database for your peers.
 LevelDB stores the current state as key-value pairs, and does not support the use of indexes or rich queries.

 ## Member
 {: #glossary-member}